a-sriel/project-1/devlog.md

 2025-10-24 17:23

 I have implemented a stub for the encryption program.
 I implemented a basic menu and the whitespace parser logic.
 I still have to pass the passkey/arguments through cout and also implement the actual encryption logic for the argument.

+2025-10-24 17:48

+I had to change course a little bit compared to a few sessions ago (need to implement the encryption program sooner than expected) but I think the program is coming along nicely.

+I'm doing some testing as to whether the processes communicate via cerr or cout.
+I might need to use cerr to transmit information to the log.
+I'm still a little bit confused about that but I think I can figure it out by the end of this session.
+Cout = communication to driver and Cerr = communication to logger?
+Keeping two separate input streams keeps everything cleaner...